 The good thing about this—besides removing a step from the work process—is that the tape lays onto a perfectly flat board.
 With paper tape, there is the chance of embedding it into lumpy, less-than-smooth mud.

 Outside Corner Bead

 With walls, you've got either inside or outside corners.
 Inside corners can be formed with paper tape.
-My earlier assurances about the strength of embedded paper tape left out one point: embedded paper tape easily chips when sharply struck.
+Embedded paper tape easily chips when sharply struck.
 Outside corners are prone to strikes.
 Moving a piece of furniture, or even hitting the corner with a coffee mug, can be enough to chip corners.
 That is why you use corner bead.

-The secret behind corner bead is that the outermost edge... of your outside corner is actually a material other than drywall compound.
+The secret behind the corner bead is that the outermost edge of your outside corner is a material other than the drywall compound.
 Depending on which type of corner bead you choose, that outermost edge is either metal or plastic.
-When painted, the transition from metal/plastic corner to the joint compound disappears.Continue to 5 of 5 below.
+When painted, the transition from the metal/plastic corner to the joint compound disappears.Continue to 5 of 5 below.

 05 of 05

 This is the reason behind drywall screws.
 Nails pop out; screws don't.
-Make sure your screws are coarse-thread, not fine thread, for surer grip in wood studs.
-Verify that these screws are phosphate-coated... to resist corrosion.
-A good length is 1 5/8" for either 1/2" or 5/8" thick drywall.
+Make sure your screws are a coarse-thread, not fine thread, for surer grip in wood studs.
+Verify that these screws are phosphate-coated to resist corrosion.
+A good length is 1-5/8 inch-long drywall screws for either 1/2-inch or 5/8-inch thick drywall.